-WATER POLLUTION AND EROSION CONTROL NOTES:
+WATER POLLUTION ≢ EROSION CONTROL NOTES

-A. GENERAL:
+A. GENERAL

 - 1. See Section 209 Water Pollution and Erosion Control.
 Section 209 describes but is not limited to: submittal requirements; scheduling of a water pollution and erosion control conference with the Engineer; construction requirements; method of measurement; and basis of payment. - 2.
 Effective October 1, 2008, follow the guidelines in the "Construction Best Management Practices Field Manual", dated January 2008 in developing, installing and maintaining the Best Management Practices (BMP) for the project. - 3.
+Follow the guidelines in the Honolulu's City & County "Rules Relating to Soil Erosion Standards and Guidelines". - 4.
 The Engineer may assess liquidated damages of up to \$27,500 for non-compliance of each BMP requirement and each requirement stated in Section 209, for every day of non-compliance.
-There is no maximum limit on the amount assessed per day. - 4.
-The Engineer will deduct the cost from the progress payment for all citations received by the Department for non-compliance, or the Contractor shall reimburse the State for the full amount of the outstanding cost incurred by the State. - 5.
+There is no maximum limit on the amount assessed per day. - 5.
+The Engineer will deduct the cost from the progress payment for all citations received by the Department for non-compliance, or the Contractor shall reimburse the State for the full amount of the outstanding cost incurred by the State. - 6.
 For projects that require an NPDES Permit from the Department of Health, install a rain gage prior to any field work including the installation of any site-specific best management practices.
 The rain gage shall have a tolerance of at least 0.05 inches of rainfall, and have an opening of at least one-inch in diameter.
 Install the rain gage on the project site in an area that will not deter rainfall from entering the gage opening.
 The rain gage installation shall be stable and plumbed.
 Do not begin field work until the rain gage is installed and site-specific best management practices are in-place.